SocialCabin/.github/SECURITY.md

 Unfortunately, SocialCabin does not currently offer a paid bug bounty programme, but we are grateful and willing to credit any and all vulnerabilities reported provided they have a reasonable security threat and are directly related to the SocialCabin platform and not any other third party integration.

 ### Program Rules
-_Important Note:_ You are only permitted to participate in the programme if you are an active member/participant of the SocialCabin private/public beta.
+_Important Note:_ You are only permitted to participate in the programme if you are an active member/participant of the SocialCabin private/public beta or have explicit permission from Project Management.
 If you have found a vulnerability regardless however, please do still report it.

 - Only use and test on accounts and Cabins you directly own.
 Testing should never affect other members (users) of the platform.
 - Testing should be limited to sites and services that SocialCabin directly operates.
 We will not accept reports for third-party services or providers that integrate with SocialCabin through our APIs.